Water-Fed Pole Window-Cleaning Basic Operating Instructions

 - Old Windows - these will need a thorough scrub the first clean and careful rinsing afterward as they can hold a lot of dirt in the cracked putty.

 That's it - it's simple.
-However, it does take quite a few months to master this technique properly and at least a year to be fully 'up to speed'.
+However, it does take several months to master this technique properly and at least a year to be fully 'up to speed'.
 It is always advised to practise fully on your own property windows first and go inside to check the accuracy of your clean.
 For the first time on any job check your windows before leaving.